luxfi/cli/README.md

 - Creation of Subnet-EVM, SpacesVM, and custom virtual machine subnet configurations
 - Precompile integration and configuration
 - Local deployment of subnets for development and rapid prototyping
-- Fuji Testnet and Avalanche Mainnet deployment of subnets
+- Fuji Testnet and Lux Mainnet deployment of subnets
 - Ledger support
-- Avalanche Package Manager Integration
+- Lux Package Manager Integration

 ## Modifying your Subnet Deployment